 Mrs. Surabhi Kapoor is Founder and Head of DOSTI – a wing of Study Hall Education Foundation which nurtures children with special needs.
 After completing her Masters in Education, Mrs. Kapoor went on to complete her Diploma in Special Education from the National Institute of Mentally Handicapped, Secunderabad.
 Her experience of 30 years in this field include Lectureship as well as administration.
 Mrs. Kapoor is on the managing committee of Jaipuria School Lucknow and Balbharti School.Mrs.
 Kapoor adopts a broad and enquiring approach to her work while exploring with great sensitivity all areas of her projects.
 It is her love for children that motivates her to do so.
 Surabhi has been awarded: THE SCROLL OF HONOUR by the International association of Lions Club,in recognition of her excellent services performed with devotion and dedication in the field of care for the handicapped.

-Shinjini, is currently pursuing her PhD in Development Studies from the University of Cambridge from where she has also completed her MPhil in Development Studies with distinctions. where she was a Commonwealth Scholar (2010-2011).
+Shinjini, is currently working with Pricewaterhouse Coopers (PwC), in Delhi.
+She has completed her PhD in Development Studies from the University of Cambridge from where she has also completed her MPhil in Development Studies where she was a Commonwealth Scholar (2010-2011).
 A post graduate in Population Education and Rural Development, she has an undergraduate degree in Journalism and Mass Communication.
 With four years of experience as a program anchor and associate in the development consultancy PROACT – operating in Uttar Pradesh, Bihar and Jharkhand – she has led qualitative studies, assessments and assignments in multiple districts on the NABARD-SHG bank linkage project, monitoring and evaluation of rural drinking water supply programs Swajal and ARWSP, contributed to CARE’s UP State Strategy, led processes for building three NGO networks headed by minorities, Dalits and women by providing technical assistance and training to various NGO partners in different states and remote districts.As a member of the Project Advisory Group for the BBC WST Reach and Response, Bonded Labour project she has provided strategic inputs to BBC WST’s efforts in the state.
 She has also acted as a resource person for the DFID sponsored PACS program in Uttar Pradesh and published various reports for the Sri Dorabji Tata Trust, UNICEF and USAID sponsored projects.
 Shinjini has also documented and monitored the progress of the Sure Start project for PATH.